leonardr/cce-python/README.md

 These files represent the final product.
 At this point you can take one or more of them and use them in your own research.

+# Dispositions

+Each JSON object in the `FINAL-` files has a `disposition` key that explains this script's final conclusion about its renewal status.
+Here are the possible dispositions:

+* `Not renewed.` - No renewal record was found, and there are no other known complicating factors.
+The copyright on this book has almost certainly lapsed.

+* `Renewed.` - One renewal record was found and it's an exact match.
+This book is almost certainly still under copyright.

+* `Not renewed, but has children.` - No renewal record was found, but the original registration referred to _other_ registrations, which complicates things.
+Depending on the relationship between this registration and the others, parts of this book may still be under copyright.

+* `Probably renewed, but registration dates don't match.` - There was a single renewal for the registration ID, but the dates didn't match.
+This is most likely an error in the digitized data, and the work is almost certainly still under copyright.

+* `Renewed (date match).` - There were multiple renewals for the registration ID, but one of them has a date match with the original registration.
+That's almost certainly the 'real' renewal, and if so, this book is still under copyright.

+* `Probably renewed (title match).` - There were multiple renewals for the registration ID, and there was no date match, but one of the renewals has the same author as this book.
+That's probably the 'real' renewal, and if so, this book is still under copyright.

+* `Probably renewed (title match).` - There were multiple renewals for the registration ID, and there was no date or author match, but one of the renewals has a close title match for this book.
+That's probably the 'real' renewal, and if so, this book is still under copyright.

+* `Probably not renewed (could not confirm match).` - There were multiple renewals for the registration ID, but none of them seemed actually related to this book.
+There was no date, author, or title match.
+It's best to check this one manually to see what happened.